justinseger015-ctrl/myclaudeflowsetup/docs2/prdtospec.md

 # AI-Agent Specification Development Guide

-## A Complete Framework for Translating PRDs into Machine-Executable Specifications
+## A Complete Framework for Translating PRDs into Machine-Executable Specifications and Sequential Tasks

 ---